GM Ignition Injuries in New Jersey

-Persons and the family members of persons who suffered GM ignition injuries in a vehicle that was later subject to recall for an ignition system defect may have legal grounds to file a General Motors ignition injury lawsuit.
-This page provides comprehensive information about GM ignition injuries, including the types of GM ignition injuries that may qualify, a list of the recalled GM vehicles, and information about filing a GM ignition injury lawsuit.
-Filing a GM injury lawsuit is the most effective method individuals have to address the injustice done to persons who were harmed in a recalled GM vehicle due to ignition defects.
+New Jersey persons and the family members of New Jersey persons who suffered GM ignition injuries in a vehicle that was later subject to recall for an ignition system defect may have legal grounds to file a General Motors ignition injury lawsuit for New Jersey residents.
+This page provides comprehensive information about GM ignition injuries in New Jersey, including the types of GM ignition injuries that may qualify, a list of the recalled GM vehicles, and information about filing a GM ignition injury lawsuit with attorneys serving New Jersey.
+For New Jersey residents filing a GM injury lawsuit is the most effective method individuals in New Jersey have to address the injustice done to persons who were harmed in a recalled GM vehicle due to ignition defects in New Jersey.
 Unfortunately, one of the only ways corporations take action to protect consumers is when they are threatened with litigation.

-Attorneys handling GM ignition injury lawsuits believe persons and family members of persons who were injured as a result of the GM ignition defect may be eligible for significant compensation.
-This page provides a comprehensive look at General Motors ignition switch injuries and the vehicles that cause them.
+Attorneys handling GM ignition injury lawsuits for New Jersey residents believe persons and family members of persons who were injured in New Jersey as a result of the GM ignition defect may be eligible for significant compensation.
+This page provides a comprehensive look at New Jersey General Motors ignition switch injuries and the vehicles that cause them.

-Innocent drivers and passengers, unaware of the defect in their vehicle’s ignition system, have suffered serious injuries and been killed when their vehicle lost power and the airbags failed to deploy.
+Innocent drivers and passengers, unaware of the defect in their vehicle’s ignition system, have suffered serious injuries in New Jersey or surrounding areas when their vehicle lost power and the airbags failed to deploy.
 General Motors was aware of the ignition system defect ten or more years prior to issuing a recall, meaning drivers and riders in 30 million vehicles worldwide were exposed to unnecessary risks for years on end.
 The company acknowledges 13 deaths that have resulted from GM ignition injuries; the Center for Auto Safety pins the number of GM ignition deaths over 300.
 No one knows exactly how many people have sustained GM ignition injuries or have been killed as a result of an accident from the ignition defect.
-The recall finally brought public awareness to the defect.
+The recall finally brought public awareness in New Jersey to the defect.

-General Motors was aware of the ignition system defect ten or more years prior to issuing a recall, during which time drivers and passengers in 30 million vehicles were exposed to a risk for severe and life-threatening injuries.
+General Motors was aware of the ignition system defect ten or more years prior to issuing a recall, during which time New Jersey drivers and passengers were among those in 30 million vehicles who were exposed to a risk for severe and life-threatening injuries.

 Persons and family members of persons who suffered a GM ignition injury may be eligible to file a claim against General Motors.
 Click here to learn more.

-Innocent people have lost their lives or been severely injured as a result of GM’s cover-up of the ignition defect for ten or more years, all to protect the profits of General Motors.
-An article in USA Today from March 12, 2014 noted that solutions for the ignition problem were considered in 2005 but never acted upon due to expense: “A tracking inquiry and solutions were considered, but the inquiry was closed, the company said, ‘after consideration of the lead time required, cost and effectiveness of each of these solutions’."
+Innocent people in New Jersey have been exposed to the risk of sever injury and death as a result of GM’s cover-up of the ignition defect for ten or more years, all to protect the profits of General Motors.
+An article in USA Today from March 12, 2014, noted that solutions for the ignition problem were considered in 2005 but never acted upon due to expense: “A tracking inquiry and solutions were considered, but the inquiry was closed, the company said, ‘after consideration of the lead time required, cost and effectiveness of each of these solutions’."
 In the decade that followed, many people lost their lives or were harmed or disabled by preventable General Motors ignition injuries.

-A wide range of vehicles designed, manufactured, and sold by General Motors are included in the recall and have caused serious GM ignition injuries.
+A wide range of vehicles designed, manufactured, and sold in New Jersey by General Motors are included in the recall and have caused serious GM ignition injuries.
 Popular Buick, Cadillac, Chevrolet, Oldsmobile, Pontiac, and Saturn models have all been recalled, ranging from the 1997 model year to the 2014 model year.
-Here is a complete list of vehicles that may cause GM ignition injuries due to the widespread defect:
+Here is a complete list of vehicles that may cause GM ignition injuries in New Jersey due to the widespread defect: